Disclaimer for External Hyperlinks

 Where are the commissaries located and can I get a list?

 There is a commissary store at almost every military installation.
-The locations and information on each commissary is located under www.commissaries.com//shopping/store-locations
+Access a list of commissary locations.

 How do I sell construction services to the Commissary?